Skip to content

-The Graduate Student Research Institute (GSRI) is a Libraries-sponsored online learning experience intended to benefit graduate students through:
+The Graduate Student Research Institute (GSRI) is a Libraries-sponsored online learning experience.
+It is intended to benefit graduate students through:

 By the end of this Institute, you will have gained insight into research skills and resources, as well as the importance of community and how to make those connections with others.
 The goal is for you to leave this week prepared with the knowledge needed to engage in successful research projects as a UW graduate student.

-We recommend completing one topic each day of the program and following the topic order in sequence however you may skip around to different topics in a non-linear sequence if you wish.
+We recommend completing one topic each day of the program and following the topic order in sequence.
+You may skip around to different topics in a non-linear sequence if you wish.

 Here is a suggested sequence for the week:

-- Continue connecting with others in Slack and consider reaching out to your librarian or peers from your discipline
+• Read through the Day #2 email and consider reaching out to a librarian from your discipline

-- Continue connecting with others in Slack and consider reaching out to your librarian or peers from your discipline
+• Read through the Day #3 email and consider reaching out to a librarian from your discipline

-- Continue connecting with others in Slack and consider reaching out to your librarian or peers from your discipline
+• Read through the Day #4 email and consider reaching out to a librarian from your discipline

-- Continue connecting with others in Slack and consider reaching out to your librarian or peers from your discipline
+• Read through the Day #5 email and consider reaching out to a librarian from your discipline

 Master foundational research.
 Topics include research as conversation, improving research strategies, database search tips, and developing research questions.